A formal deal about child support between separated parents that doesn’t involve lawyers.

 Ending a limited child support agreement

-You or the other parent can end a limited agreement if:
+You or the other parent can end a limited child support agreement in some instances.

 Getting a child support assessment